-You may access the Council Docket on-line for upcoming City Council meetings.
-This information is posted on Wednesday prior to the Monday and Tuesday meetings.
-Additional “supplemental” items for the Monday meeting are posted on the morning of the meeting, but are available on line by 2 p.m. on the preceding Friday.
-Supplemental items for the Tuesday meeting are available online by 5 p.m. on the preceding Friday.
-Also available from the City Clerk's Office are free copies of a public summary sheet which captures items docketed for discussion as well as redevelopment and housing items at the upcoming Council meeting.
+You may access the Council Agenda online for upcoming City Council meetings.
+The Council Agenda posts on Wednesday before the Monday and Tuesday meetings.
+Additional “supplemental” items for the Monday and Tuesday meeting are added as received but are available online no later than 72 hours prior to the meeting.
+Also available from the Office of the City Clerk is a public summary sheet that captures items agendized for discussion as well as Public Facilities Financing and Housing Authority items at the upcoming Council meeting.

-In addition to the docket being made available online, members of the public may also have the docket e-mailed to them.
-To be added to the e-mail list, call (619) 533-4010.
+In addition to the available online agenda, public members may also have the agenda emailed to them.
+To be added to the email list, sign-up here.

 When and where are the City Council meetings?

-The City Council meets on Mondays at 2 p.m. and on Tuesdays at 10 a.m.; once every two months, the City Council meets at 6 p.m.
+The City Council meets on Mondays at 10 a.m. for purposes of listening to public comment for Closed Session and 2 p.m. for discussion items and Tuesdays at 10 a.m. and 2:00 p.m., as approved by the City Council within the Legislative Calendar.
 The meetings are held on the 12th floor of the City Administration Building, 202 "C" St. in downtown San Diego.
-Additionally, Council meetings may also be held in the community when a particular item warrants it.

 How can I speak in front of the City Council?
 Do I need to fill out a form?